gem-pasteur/Integron_Finder/doc/source/user_guide/tutorial.rst

     integron_finder --prot-file <path/to/custom/protein /file> --annot-parser <my_annot_paser.py> <replicon_path>

-The annotation parser must be a python file (with the *.py* extention') with one function called *description_parser* This function must take **one** argument which is the header of a fasta sequence header (without the first charracter >) and must return a **tuple with 4 elements**:
+The annotation parser must be a python file (with the *.py* extension') with one function called *description_parser* This function must take **one** argument which is the header of a fasta sequence header (without the first character >) and must return a **tuple with 4 elements**:

     * sequence id: the id of the sequence (string)